General FAQs

 What is GRID Alternatives’ role in the project?

-What type of training do you provide?
+What type of community training do you provide?

-Before, during, and after the installation we provide interactive trainings about solar energy, cook stove use, system maintenance, and gender-balanced leadership, and fiscal responsibility.
+Before, during, and after the installation we provide interactive trainings about solar energy, cook stove use, system maintenance, gender-balanced leadership, and fiscal responsibility.
 Before we arrive with the project equipment, we meet with the community and talk to them about solar energy and energy efficiency.
-We work with communities to identify how having electricity can improve their lives, their schools, healthcare centers and can generate additional income for their families and community.
-We set expectations for the week of the project installation.
+We work with communities to identify how having electricity can improve their lives and we help identify ways solar can generate additional income for their families and community.
+We set expectations for the week of the project installation and train community members during the install week in basic system maintenance.
+During the installation, we provide information to the community about which appliances should and should not be used with the solar system, how to monitor the system’s performance, how to maintain the batteries and the solar panels, and what to do if something goes wrong.
+We work with a local energy committee to devise a system for collecting funds that help maintain the system over time.

 Does the International Program support local workforce development?